April 18, 2014

-Check your own state first
+In your state

 Check our list of groups nationwide that are offering veterinary care assistance.

-Work with veterinarians
+Working with veterinarians

-- Offer to perform a service for your vet like cleaning kennels, answering phones or other work in lieu of actual cash.
+- Offer to perform a service for your vet like cleaning kennels, answering phones or other work in lieu of cash.

 - Get a second opinion.
 You'll pay a consultation fee, but another vet may have other, less expensive ways to treat your pet.

 - Use a vet in a less expensive area.
 Vets in smaller towns tend to charge lower fees.